GSA/digitalgov.gov/content/communities/rpa-community.md

   - platform: listserv
     type: government_only
     subscribe_email: "FedRPA-subscribe-request@listserv.gsa.gov"
-    subscribe_email_subject: "Subscribe RPA"
+    terms: "Federal employees only are eligible to join."
-    members: 977
+    members: 1175

   - platform: listserv
     type: public
     subscribe_email: "PubRPA-subscribe-request@listserv.gsa.gov"
-    subscribe_email_subject: "Subscribe PubRPA"
+    terms: "Anyone is eligible to join."
-    members: 0
+    members: 233

 ---

-## Purpose

-The RPA Community of Practice (CoP) helps individual agencies overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
+The Robotic Process Automation (RPA) Community of Practice (CoP) helps individual agencies overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
 This includes important initiatives like designing common federal standards for credentialing, ensuring privacy and security, and designing common management metrics to gauge RPA’s government-wide impact.

 ## What We Do